arnaud-reveillere/SAMBA/README.md

 INTRODUCTION:

-This is a collection of Python functions giving a semi-analytical solution to the problem of leakage between two connected aquifers.
+This is a collection of Python functions giving a semi-analytical solution to the problem of leakage between two connected aquifers.\n

 The two aquifers are connected by a passive well (represented by a porous column and/or an open wellbore), and the solution accounts for the effect of the density difference between lifting and lifted brines during both upward and downward flow.